I was familiar with most of the material covered, but I did learn a few things:

 **Self-watering pots are the pot of choice for patio gardening.
 They don't dry out like a traditional clay pot, so the plant isn't subject to the stress of being wet then dry over and over.

 One of the impressive things about the workshop is that the organizers brought peat pots and cowpots, soil, and seeds for everyone to take a few planted seeds home with them.
 I didn't take anything because I already have seeds in progress.
-But I thought that was a generous offer.
+But I thought that was a generous offer.Next month's workshop will tackle potatoes, broccoli, and kale.
+I plan to attend because my broccoli always bolts quickly and I'd like to find out why, and I'd like to try some potatoes for the first time this year.

 Happy day before the first official day of spring!

-1. There's a Zone 4 magazine written on this side of the Mississippi (originating out of Bozeman, MT).
+There's a Zone 4 magazine written on this side of the Mississippi (originating out of Bozeman, MT).
 I dunno if it'll be helpful at all in Vermont, but I think their pictures are always pretty. www.zone4magazine.com

-2. OMG -- Kitchen Sister is my dear eldest daughter!
+ReplyDeleteOMG -- Kitchen Sister is my dear eldest daughter!

-I sure know what you mean by "why bother with growing difficult plants like eggplant, when nobody except me likes them" -- I'm in the same boat:)
+ReplyDeleteI sure know what you mean by "why bother with growing difficult plants like eggplant, when nobody except me likes them" -- I'm in the same boat:)

 Potatoes -- go for them.
 EASY peezy lemon squeezy (to borrow a term I learned from YOU!) and so rewarding -- kids esp. love to help plant & harvest root crops in the fall.